Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     - Performs NAT(static one-to-one) between your private and public(or elastic) IPv4 addresses
     - Supports both IPv4 and IPv6
 - **_Security groups_**
-    - Virtual firewalls - works at the ENI level
+    - Virtual firewalls - **works at the `Elastic Network Interface(ENI)` level**
     - Controls traffic at the EC2 level, specifically at the ENI level
-    - Up to 5 security groups per EC2 instances interface can be applied
+    - Up to 5 security groups per EC2 instances interface   be applied
     - **Stateful**, return traffic, of allowed inbound traffic, is allowed, even if there are no rules to allow it
     - **Can only** have permit rules, **can NOT** have deny rules
     - Implicitly deny rule at the end